How do I apply for financial aid at Elmhurst College?

 No, a Federal Work-Study award is not required for some on campus positions.
 Job listings on the web site will indicate if Federal Work-Study is required.
 Approximately 40% of on campus student jobs are held by non Federal Work-Study students.

 I received a notice stating I was selected for verification.
 What does that mean?
 The federal government selects about 35% of the FAFSA applications for verification.
-This means that the Office of Financial Aid must collect documentation to verify the information you submitted on the FAFSA.
-If necessary, the Office of Financial Aid makes corrections to the data.
-If you are selected for verification, the Office of Financial Aid must receive all requested documents before the financial aid can be credited to the student’s account.
+This means that the Office of Student Financial Services must collect documentation to verify the information you submitted on the FAFSA.
+If necessary, the Office of Student Financial Services makes corrections to the data.
+If you are selected for verification, the Office of Student Financial Services must receive all requested documents before the financial aid can be credited to the student’s account.

 For assistance, please review our step by step guide: Instructions for Providing Federal Income Tax Information